Callbacks

 Status response types

-The following table lists supported status response types by the Global Payments API.
+The following table lists supported status response types for the Global Payments API.

 Status |